DEsimas/images-switcher/readme.md

 ### payload

-Data that will be availible from `getMessage` function
+Data that will be available from `getMessage` function

 ### users